 Joint report of the Executive Board and the Supervisory Board including Declaration of Conformity

 Merck KGaA, Darmstadt, Germany, applies the German Corporate Governance Code analogously where these regulations are compatible with the legal form of a KGaA.
-In order to enable shareholders to compare the situation at other companies more easily, to a broad extent we base corporate governance on the conduct recommendations made by the Government Commission of the German Corporate Governance Code and forgo having our own, equally permissible, code.
-The recommendations of the Code in the version dated December 16, 2019, the intent and meaning of which are applied, have been complied with in the period since the last Declaration of Conformity issued on February 26, 2021.
-We will continue to comply with the recommendations of the Code in the future.
+In order to enable shareholders to compare the situation at other companies more easily, we base corporate governance on the conduct recommendations made by the Government Commission of the German Corporate Governance Code to a broad extent and refrain from adopting our own, equally permissible, code.
+All recommendations of the German Corporate Governance Code in the version dated December 16, 2019, the intent and meaning of which are applied, have been complied with since the last Declaration of Conformity in February 2022.
+We will continue to comply with the recommendations of the Code in the version dated April 28, 2022 in the future.

 Merck KGaA, Darmstadt, Germany